Diversity, Equity and Inclusion Council

 NDSU Agricultural Affairs, to include NDSU Extension, North Dakota Agricultural Experiment Station (NDAES), Research Extension Centers and the College of Agriculture, Food Systems, and Natural Resources (CAFSNR), is committed to diversity, equity and inclusion for all employees, clientele and partners.
 Our core values include equal access, service to diverse audiences, equity and diversity in recruitment and employment, and fostering genuine inclusivity throughout our units.
 As such, we remain committed to diversity, equity and inclusion as both a mindset and in action.

 The NDSU Agricultural Affairs Diversity, Equity and Inclusion Council was first convened in 2020, with the mission of promoting a system that values differences in meaningful way to enhance our land grant mission of teaching, research and extension.

-- Additional information on institutional equity and compliance; NDSU policy manual; posters; recruitment and hiring; and documents and forms.
+- Institutional equity and compliance; NDSU policy manual; posters; recruitment and hiring; and documents and forms.